-Decorating with printable art that I can print out on my own home printer is my favorite budget friendly decor trick.
+Decorating with printable flower images that I can print out on my own home printer is my favorite budget friendly decor trick.
 It allows me to quickly change up decor for each season without breaking the bank!

-I fell in love with botanical printables years ago, and seeing a gallery wall of them on an episode of the Fixer Upper show with Joanna Gaines just sealed the deal for me.
+I fell in love with botanical printable flower art years ago, and seeing a gallery wall of them on an episode of the Fixer Upper show with Joanna Gaines just sealed the deal for me.

 A while ago, I rounded up over 100 free printable botanical art prints that were designed in sets – perfect for a gallery wall.

 This time, I took to the internet myself and searched for copyright free vintage images.
 This set of six is the result of my digging…

 Free Set of 6 Botanical Flower Art Prints with Pink, Burgundy, & Blue